Register

 Praxeum Slappin Da Bass Monn 1,141 pts

-Posted about 9 years ago by Praxeum
+Posted over 9 years ago by Praxeum

 In my opinion, what Henry would lack in managerial experience he would make up for in a diverse career and experience as a player.
 He has won almost every trophy of importance, and he's worked in several different countries, and under several different managers, all with different football philosophies.